LexPirolo/Docus-Alex/Instance Commands: instance-logs DOCU.md

 <img width="1727" alt="image" src="https://github.com/LexPirolo/Docus-Alex/assets/81833300/89b9e485-ac8a-4216-9e2f-80e6ed900707">

-3) It is also possible to check the Grafana dashboard to see if there are any errors.
+3) It is also possible to check the [Grafana dashboard](https://grafana.furycloud.io/d/7pwuWbt4z/deployments-dashboard?orgId=1)
 To access the Grafana dashboard we need the Deployment ID, it is the numeral that is contained in the deploy link

 <img width="1791" alt="0 1" src="https://github.com/LexPirolo/Docus-Alex/assets/81833300/195ae434-d9c7-49d1-be07-36d29f9f1332">